 We dynamically analyze content based on multiple variables in the environment such as copy, inbound and outbound links, files, and metadata inputs.
 We continuously score and rescore web pages based on risk categories and thresholds.
 This approach ensures that if the environment changes, our models will still protect brands.

-Traditional models, such as blacklists, tend to be limited and inefficient.
+Traditional models, such as exclusion lists, tend to be limited and inefficient.
 Plus, this method eliminates entire domains, rather than the specific pages within a given domain that pose harm to brands, which could negatively impact the ability to scale.

 3.)
 How long do you recommend brands block keywords based on violent events?
 For instance, is the term “Virginia” still risky following the violence surrounding the Unite the Right rally in Charlottesville last year?